Introduction

 8. Cole (Rogue/Mage)

-• Development: His quest for understanding humanity and decisions regarding his true nature offer philosophical depth and impact his role within the Inquisition.
+Development: His quest for understanding humankind and choices about his real nature provide the Inquisition with philosophical richness and affect his role in the Inquisition significantly.

 Advisors and Supporting Characters

-• Cullen Rutherford (Warrior): Former Templar and military strategist.
+Cullen Rutherford (Warrior): The one who transformed from Templar into a military strategist.

-• Josephine Montilyet (Non-combatant): Diplomat and expert in political negotiation.
+Josephine Montilyet (Non-combatant): The one who is a diplomat and a professional in political negotiation.

 Relationships and Interactions

-“Dragon Age: Inquisition” places a strong emphasis on character relationships and interactions, offering players opportunities to deepen bonds, resolve conflicts, and shape the narrative through dialogue choices and personal quests.
-These relationships evolve dynamically based on player decisions, influencing character loyalty, romance options, and the overall direction of the Inquisition’s mission.
+The game “Dragon Age: Inquisition” is very much focused on relationships and interactions among characters, thus providing players with chances to strengthen ties, eradicate issues and determine the story through the use of dialogue choices and personal quests.
+The relationships grow in a fluid manner according to the players’ decisions, thus affecting character loyalty, romance options, and the overall direction of the Inquisition’s mission.

 Character Development and Themes